-- 7.6 New growth and development in South Woodham Ferrers, whether that is in the northern growth area or elsewhere in the Neighbourhood Plan area will be expected to reflect upon the legacy of the Essex Design Guide and respond to the positive features and qualities of the town. - 7.7 Alongside this Neighbourhood Plan a Character Area study has been produced32.
-This identifies a series of character areas across the town (illustrated in Figure 40), positive character features, risks to character, and opportunities.
+- 7.6 New growth and development in South Woodham Ferrers, whether that is in the northern growth area or elsewhere in the Neighbourhood Plan area will be expected to reflect upon the legacy of the Essex Design Guide and respond to the positive features and qualities of the town. - 7.7 Alongside this Neighbourhood Plan a Character Area study has been produced35.
+This identifies a series of character areas across the town (illustrated in Figure 41), positive character features, risks to character, and opportunities.
 It also considers the street hierarchy and typology of streets, which are central to character and affect the way in which people move around and use the town.
-Landscape Analysis of South Woodham Ferrers has also been undertaken33, identifying the typology of open spaces in and around the town, the potential to integrate with and extend the network of green infrastructure.
+Landscape Analysis of South Woodham Ferrers has also been undertaken36, identifying the typology of open spaces in and around the town, the potential to integrate with and extend the network of green infrastructure.
 Key findings from assessment of local character, which applicants for new development should respond to, are summarised below, with more information within the Character Area study:

-Within the original village area (1960's - 1970's):
+Table 1: Positive character features and opportunities in the original village area (1960's - 1970's):